kisonecat/standards/README.txt

 math.la.t.ranknullity
     Rank-nullity theorem.

-No reference is made to R^n or C^n, instead, we specify concepts as either being expressed in "coordinates" or "abstract".
+No reference is made to R^n or C^n.
+Instead, we specify concepts as either being expressed in a "coordinate" vector space or an "abstract" vector space.

 Topic identifiers omit the "s" for a plural, even when the items being described are plural.
 For example: